77yuki/LA-Crime-Data-Analytics/README.txt

 http://127.0.0.1:5000/ in your browser.

 Current features:
-F2: (not available)
+F1: Present the crime information based on the age of victim
-F3: (not available)
+F2: Update the gender information
-F5: add a row of data into table (not available)
+F3: Add a row of data into table
-F6: Enter an area name and it will show the highest number of crimes in which hour during a day
+F4: Enter an area name and it will count the crimes on hourly basis